 - 3.28 An Air Quality Management Area was declared by Ryedale District Council in 2009 to reduce ambient levels of nitrogen dioxide in Malton.
 The area designated is the junction of Yorkersgate and Castlegate and extends approximately 400 metres along the roads in four directions from this junction.
-The aim is to reduce annual mean concentrations, so they do not exceed 40 μg/m3. - 3.29 The poor air quality is traffic related.
-The Malton Air Quality Management Plan included a commitment to upgrade the junction on the A64 Malton by-pass (referred to as the Brambling Fields - 3.30 Interchange Junction improvements) to allow traffic to avoid driving through the Malton Air Quality Management Area.
+The aim is to reduce annual mean concentrations, so they do not exceed $40 \, \mu g/m3$. - 3.29 The poor air quality is traffic related.
+The Malton Air Quality Management Plan included a commitment to upgrade the junction on the A64 Malton by-pass (referred to as the Brambling Fields Interchange Junction improvements) to allow traffic to avoid driving through the Malton Air Quality Management Area.
 The junction was delivered in September 2014.
 Air quality in the area has since been measured and are reported on annually by Ryedale District Council.
-The most recent report the 2019 Air Quality Annual Status Report (ASR) was made available in 2019 on the Council's website.
-This reports the following: - Concentrations of NO2 at all monitoring sites within the AQMA have shown a general downward trend since 2012/13 - The health-based annual mean NO2 objective of 40μg/m3 was not exceeded at any monitoring location in 2018 (including all monitoring locations with the current AQMA). - The highest annual mean concentration of NO2 monitored within the Malton AQMA during 2018 was 33μg/m3 at sites 2 (Wheelgate) and 9 (Yorkersgate).
-The highest annual mean concentration of NO2 monitored outside the Malton AQMA Ryedale District Council LAQM Annual Status Report 2019 iii was 24μg/m3 at site 15 (Sherburn), well below the health based objective of 40μg/m3. - The number of exceedances of the annual mean NO2 objective in the AQMA has gradually fallen between 2012 and 2018 (7 exceedances in 2012, 3 in 2013, 2 in 2014, 1 in 2015 and no exceedances in 2016, 2017 or 2018). - 3.31 It also reports that whilst there have been no exceedances of the annual mean NO2 objective within the Malton AQMA in the proceeding 3 years, it is anticipated there will be increases in queuing related congestion at the level crossing in line with doubling of rail services in 2019.
-However, to date, this doubling in rail services has not taken place and the rail services have been impacted in 2020 by the Covid-19 pandemic.
-Ryedale District Council will continue to keep the AQMA under review until it can be demonstrated that compliant concentrations are stable over a sustained period.
-Should pollution levels remain well below health-based objectives post doubling of rail services later in 2019, parts of the AQMA will be considered for revocation.
+The most recent report is the 2021 Air Quality Annual Status Report (ASR) and is available to view on the Council's website.
+This reports that the monitoring of nitrogen dioxide in the district during 2020 has demonstrated that: - The annual mean NO2 objective of 40μg/m3 was not exceeded at any monitoring location in 2020 (including all monitoring locations with the current AQMA). - Concentrations of NO2 decreased by 9.1% within the AQMA and by 31.2% outside the AQMA.
+The highest annualmeanNO2 concentration measured within the Malton AQMA during 2020 was 26.0 μg/m3, well below the annual mean objective.
+The highest concentration measured outside the Malton AQMA was 21.0 g/m3, well below the annual mean objective; - Over the last five years there has been a general reduction in annual mean NO2 concentrations throughout the district.
+This is most likely due to a combination of vehicle emission improvements and the increased use of the Brambling Fields A64 junction, and due to the COVID-19 in 2020 - The number of exceedances of the annual mean NO2 objective in the AQMA has gradually fallen between 2012 2020 (seven exceedances in 2012, three in 2013, two in 2014, one in 2015 and no exceedances in 2016, 2017, 2018, 2019 or 2020); - Whilst no exceedances of the annual mean NO2 objective have occurred within the Malton AQMA for the last five years, increases in queuing related congestion at the level crossing are anticipated in line with the proposed doubling of rail services using the York to Scarborough line from May 2022.
+RDC will continue to keep the AQMA under review until it can be demonstrated that compliant concentrations are stable over a sustained period (once Covid19 associated traffic reductions have ended).
+Should pollution levels remain well below the objectives from 2021 onwards, parts of the AQMA will be considered for revocation. - 3.30 The report identifies some additional challenges with respect to air quality improvement measures and the ability of local authorities to meet the air quality objectives in their areas.
+This includes: